Content on this page requires a newer version of Adobe Flash Player.

 Faculty

 The core faculty members at Mapleton Montessori School are all Montessori trained, either by AMI (Association Montessori International) or AMS (American Montessori Society).
-They consist of Dede Beardsley, founder, Terri Todd, Dona Bhavani, Susan Leibfritz and Anna Applebaum.
+They consist of Dede Beardsley, founder, Terri Todd, Renee Dorris, Susan Leibfritz and Anna Applebaum.
 The classes also have either one or two assistants, depending upon the number of children in each class.

 Dede Coogan Beardsley